aimms/how-to/Articles/594/594-adls-data-integration.rst

 		);

 The arguments provided are:

-- the name of the container we want to download from (which in this example is still the value in 'testFS');
+* the name of the container we want to download from (which in this example is still the value in ``testFS``);
-- the path of the file (including the file name, or only the file name if it is in the main container) within the file system on the ADLS to download;
+* the path of the file (including the file name, or only the file name if it is in the main container) within the file system on the ADLS to download;
-- optional: string parameter holding the local directory to which the file must be downloaded.
+* optional: string parameter holding the local directory to which the file must be downloaded.
 In our example it is to the folder 'downloads' in the project folder.

 Without errors, the file will be downloaded as specified.
 Now you can use a `DEX mapping to map the data in the file onto your AIMMS model <https://documentation.aimms.com/dataexchange/mapping.html>`__.

-DEX native functionalities
+DEX Native Functionalities
 -------------------------------------

 The ADLS-DEX-functions used in the above flow are built with DEX-native functions.
-If you are interested in learning more about the underlying functionalities, you can access the functions by right clicking on the procedure and select the Attributes.
+If you are interested in learning more about the underlying functionalities, you can access the functions by right clicking on the procedure and select the ``Attributes``.

 .. spelling:word-list::